nbeddows/meen/README.md

 **Python**:
 - `tests\source\meen_test\test_Machine.py -v [-k ${python_filter}]`

-**Note**: for the C++ unit tests the command line option --gtest_filter can be used to run a subset of the tests and under Python the -k option can be used for the same effect.
+**NOTE**: for the C++ unit tests the command line option --gtest_filter (for gtest based profiles only) can be used to run a subset of the tests and under Python the -k option can be used for the same effect.
 - `artifacts\Release\x86_64\bin\meen_test --gtest_filter=*:-*8080*:*CpuTest*`: run all tests except the i8080 test suites.
 - `tests\source\meen_test\test_Machine.py -v -k MachineTest`: run all tests except the i8080 test suites.